wp-plugins/editorial-calendar/readme.txt

 <h4>Try it out</h4>
-You don't have to install the calendar to give it a try.
-Just check out the demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.
+Try the calendar before you install it.
+Check out the demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/edit.php?page=cal">Zack's WordPress Sandbox</a>.

 <h4>Features</h4>